cwru-phys-250/p250-spring-2020/examples/README.md

 An example showing the use of routines from `scipy.optimize` for one dimensional root finding.
 - **Interpolation.ipynb**:
 An example showing the use of routines from `scipy.interpolate` for one dimensional interpolation.
+- **Numerical_Derivatives.ipynb**:
+An examples describing Richardson extrapolation as applied to center differencing and some examples of its use.